-16.3.3.1 THIRD PARTY CERTIFICATION (TPC) PROJECT REGISTRATION
+16.3.3.1 THIRD-PARTY CERTIFICATION (TPC) PROJECT REGISTRATION

-The designer shall register the project with the applicable Third Party Certification (TPC) rating system and provide the government with full access.
+The designer shall register the project with the applicable Third-Party Certification (TPC) rating system and provide the government with full access.
 The project registration shall be completed prior to the submission of the Concept design.
 The split review approach (separate design and construction submittal) shall be used.
 After project registration, the designer shall grant Project Administrator rights to the Japan District SDD POC.
 The designer shall utilize the TPC's online system to prepare all project documentation necessary for the design phase review.
 The designer shall provide the results of the final design phase review to USACE no later than one-month following the acceptance of the final backcheck design.
+The project's standing with regards to Third-Party Certification shall be known by this time, this shall include LEED design credits awarded, or Guiding Principles Assessment or Compliance standing.